Telebit: Increasing speeds

 Telebit had their initial public offering in April 1990, which raised about $20.2 million.
 It traded on NASDAQ with the symbol TBIT.

 The first multi-company standard for 9600 bit/s dialup modems was V.32, introduced in 1989.
 Initially V.32 modems were very expensive, but Rockwell aggressively attacked this market, introducing modules, and eventually entire chipsets, that brought the prices down.
 Telebit first offered V.32 support in the T2500, which used the Trailblazer/T2000 hardware with the addition of the Rockwell V.32 modem module.
 A version without PEP support was offered as the T1500.
 The later T1600 had basically the same feature set as the T1500, but used Telebit's own V.32 implementation rather than the Rockwell module, resulting in reduced production cost and better performance.
-Both the T1500 and T1600 had list prices over $1000; at the time a 1st tier product from Hayes or U.S. Robotics (USR) generally cost about $700.
+Both the T1500 and T1600 had list prices over $1000; at the time a 1st tier product from Hayes or USRobotics (USR) generally cost about $700.

 The V.32bis standard, increasing the bit rate to 14,400 bit/s, was introduced in 1991.
 In this case Rockwell quickly released a V.32bis chipset, appearing on the market so rapidly that Rockwell-based systems generally pre-dated implementations from dedicated modem companies.
 Rockwell also aggressively priced the V.32bis product line, allowing modems based on them to sell at price points around $300, the point formerly held by 2400 bit/s models that offered no error correction or compression, nor fax capabilities.
 All of the 1st-tier companies had serious difficulties adapting to a market that was now filled with low-cost modems with similar or better performance and features than their own high-end models.

 Telebit started slipping in terms of relative performance, while still trying to sell their products at their traditional high price points.
 They introduced the T3000 with V.32bis but without PEP, though a PEP upgrade was announced as a future upgrade.
 This did not happen, instead, Telebit re-released the design in early 1994 as the $1,099 WorldBlazer model; essentially a T3000 with the new 23,000 bit/s TurboPEP mode.
 TurboPEP used the same modulation scheme as the original PEP, but changed the encoding to allow up to 7 bits per baud.
 An upgrade from the T3000 to WorldBlazer was sold, consisting of two firmware ROMs and a PAL chip.

 There were some design studies of a possible full-duplex PEP using echo cancellation (as is used in V.32), and this technology was proposed to the CCITT (now known as the ITU-T) for possible adoption as the V.fast modem standard.
 However, more conventional modem technology was chosen and standardized as V.34.
 Telebit deemed full-duplex PEP to require more engineering effort than was justified by the shrinking market for PEP modems, and never introduced this feature.